Kuang Si Falls – Turquoise Waterfall In Luang Prabang, Laos

 This turquoise waterfall has a series of cascades and pools that are perfect for swimming in.
 It’s like a natural waterpark in the jungle!

-The pictures on this page show the actual color of the waterfalls without any enhancement!This guide will explain how you can get there, and everything you need to know before you go!
+The pictures on this page show the actual color of the waterfalls without any enhancement!This travel guide will explain how to get there, and everything you need to know before you go!

 Before you reach the main waterfall from the famous Instagram photos, you have to walk up an easy dirt trail along a turquoise stream, with dozens of smaller waterfalls and swimming holes.